csobrien90/lji-fe/README.md

 # Louisville Jazz Initiative

 This is the source code for the Louisville Jazz Initiative website.
-The technology stack is:

 **Technologies:**